sdiehl/wiwinwlh/tutorial.md

 Hpack is an alternative package description language that uses a structured YAML format to generate Cabal files.
-Hpack succeeds in DRYing (Don't Repeat Yourself) several sections of cabal files that are often quite repetative across large projects.
+Hpack succeeds in DRYing (Don't Repeat Yourself) several sections of cabal files that are often quite repetitive across large projects.
 Hpack uses a `package.yaml` file which is consumed by the command line tool `hpack`.
 Hpack can be integrated into Stack and will generate resulting cabal files whenever `stack build` is invoked on a project using a